dawidescu/portfolio/README.md

 * Test design techniques (Equivalent Class Partitioning, Boundary Value Analysis
 * Basic knowledge and practice of the following topics and technologies:
-  * Windows, macOS and Linux platforms
-  * Networks (TCP/IP, DHCP, DNS, network protocols)
   * SQL
   * JQL
   * DevTools
+  * Automating in the Browser using JavaScript
+  * Windows, macOS and Linux platforms
+  * Networks (TCP/IP, DHCP, DNS, network protocols)
   * Git and GitHub
   * Python with pytest
   * Selenium, Selenium WebDriver